 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur at any moment and are a common issue for homeowners.
-They can be unpleasant, messy, and inconvenient, and require immediate attention.
-However, you don’t always need to call an plumber right away.
-In this blog post we’ll walk you through the steps to get your toilet unclogged within a matter of minutes.
+Toilet blockages can happen at any time, and are a common household issue.
+It’s unpleasant messy and uninspiring, and require immediate attention.
+However, you do not always have to call an plumber right away.
+In this blog post we’ll take you through some simple ways to clean your toilet within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques like plungers, baking soda
+- Toilet blockages can be resolved with the use of simple tools such as a plunger, baking soda

 The Tools You’ll Need